 The Ivy Tech Distinguished Alumni Award is the highest honor given to recognize Ivy Tech Alumni.
 Selected through a highly competitive process, each recipient has made a lasting impact on their community and on Ivy Tech through outstanding professional, philanthropic, or volunteer accomplishments.

-Each year, up to 19 alumni from across the state are honored with the Distinguished Alumni Award at the Distinguished Alumni Celebration in Indianapolis.
+Each year, up to 18 alumni from across the state are honored with the Distinguished Alumni Award at the Distinguished Alumni Celebration.

 The alumni honored at this event represent the very best of what an Ivy Tech education makes possible.
 Alumni, faculty, staff, and friends are all encouraged to submit nominations online.
 Learn about the criteria and selection process before you nominate.